pharmacy accuracy checking technicians (PACT)

 The PACT Training Programme is available through College, Education and Training, at PSNZ.

-Applications for the PACT Training Programme have closed.
+About the PACT Programme

 “The PACT programme has been really beneficial for our service.
 We have found it has upskilled technicians, improved dispensary accuracy and they have enjoyed the additional responsibility.
 It also releases pharmacists to concentrate on following up clinical enquiries.
 We would certainly value more PACT qualified technicians in our pharmacy.”

 “I enjoy my new role and new responsibilities as a PACT.
 I enjoy the responsibility of making sure that the correct result is achieved for the patient.
 I know that what goes out is my responsibility and I like that challenge.”

 Deirdre McClintock, PACT, Unichem Moorhouse Pharmacy.

 “The extra responsibility and more challenging work motivated me to become a PACT.
 It’s definitely worth doing the PACT training.
 It’s good for the pharmacy too, because it frees up the pharmacist’s time and allows them to help customers more in the shop.”

 “I enjoy the responsibility of being a PACT and that I can do something more with my qualification as a technician.
 My role as a PACT has allowed our department to put more pharmacists on the wards where we can provide a better patient centred service.”

 Michelle Jennings, PACT, Palmerston North Hospital Pharmacy Department

 “It is definitely better having a PACT on the team.
 It is a good way to up-skill your technician and better utilise their skills.
 The main benefit of having a PACT on the team is to free up the pharmacist’s time.
 I now have more time to talk to patients about their health concerns and provide advice and guidance to them.”